 Every now and then a good deal will come along.
-Many people hear the words "short sale" and routinely think of a seller that is in default and needing to sell their home promptly to avoid further financial problems.
-This is at times the case and can be an opportunity for a buyer to cash in on another's misfortune.
-In contrast, a lender may consider a short sale even if the seller is current with their mortgage, but property values have declined.
-In these cases the reduced price may in fact be in line with current market values rather than below.
+Most people hear the phrase "short sale" and routinely think of a seller that is in financial trouble and must sell their house fast to avert further financial problems.
+This is at times the case and can be an opportunity for a buyer to make the most of another's misfortune.
+Alternatively, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have declined.
+In cases such as these the "bargain" price may in fact be closer to true market values rather than below.

 - Always do your research before making any offers.
-Using an experienced real estate professional from Home Execs Realty to help you research a property will help you make knowledgeable decisions.
-We can help find out to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Getting this data can help you determine how much to offer.
+Using a qualified real estate agent from Teddy Castro Group - NeXGen Real Estate to support your research of a property will help you make informed decisions.
+We can help find out to whom the property is titled, how much is owed to the lender, and whether or not a foreclosure notice has been filed.
+Finding this data can help you make a decision about how much to offer.

-Get a real estate agent with short sale knowledge.
-Home Execs Realty can aid you in expediting the transaction and make certain you're protected.
-Don't permit inexperience to slow down the closing process.
-Let my experience and knowledge work for you.
+Hire a real estate agent with short sale knowledge.
+Teddy Castro Group - NeXGen Real Estate can assist you in expediting the transaction and ensure that you're protected.
+Don't let inexperience impede the closing process.
+Put my experience and knowledge to work in your favor.

-- Even in the best of situations and with an experienced real estate agent, buying a short sale property will probably take longer than a typical real estate transaction.
-Be aware that most short sales will not close in 30 days or less.
-Remember that you're not only having to get approval from the seller, but the lender must also agree to the terms of the sale.
-A lot of the time your offer will be seen by a committee for approval, which will add time - sometimes even 2 to 3 months.
+- Even with an experienced real estate agent and under the best of situations, buying a short sale property will generally take longer than a typical real estate transaction.
+Be aware that most short sales will not close in less than 30 days.
+Remember that you're not only having to satisfy the seller, but the lender must also agree to the sale terms.
+It's not uncommon that your offer will be presented to a committee to approve, which will add time - sometimes even 2 to 3 months.

-- Home protection warranties, buyer credits and allowances, and closing cost concessions are usually non-negotiable when dealing with a short sale.
-The lender will be selling the property as seen which means the lender will not be paying for repairs.
-Always reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
-At Home Execs Realty, when I write an offer, I am looking out for your interests above all else and will always recommend that you make your offer contingent upon the outcome of the inspections.
+- Home protection warranties, buyer credits and allowances, and closing cost concessions are typically not negotiable when dealing with a short sale.
+The lender will be selling the property just the way it is which means the lender isn't going to pay for repairs.
+Be sure to reserve the right to have the property inspected for pests, HVAC, electrical, and other critical areas.
+At Teddy Castro Group - NeXGen Real Estate, when I write an offer, I'm looking out for your interests first and foremost and will always suggest that you make your offer contingent upon the outcome of the inspections.